How the FTB Evaluates Your Ability to Pay (for an Offer in Compromise)

 Frequently Asked Questions

-How does the FTB determine my ability to pay?
+How does the FTB evaluate ability to pay?

-Should I work with a CPA when submitting an FTB OIC?
+Should I work with a CPA for an FTB OIC?

 Marc Boulanger, CPA